Gazprom Neft: International projects

 Solar panels can be another example of the usage of modern technologies.
 They allow the block valve station to work independently from electricity.

 The Badra oil field development consortium annually invests in education, medicine and other social projects in Iraq.
-In 2013 Gazprom Neft donated some buses to the University in Kut, allowing students from the surrounding villages to regularly attend classes.
+In 2013 Gazprom Neft Badra B.V., which was the project operator at the time, donated some buses to the University in Kut, allowing students from the surrounding villages to regularly attend classes.
 In Badra City additional buildings for three secondary schools have been built in 2014.
-Moreover, Gazprom Neft provided modern computer equipment to the schools of the city.
-Gazprom Neft financed the renovation of the town medical clinic in Badra and supplied an emergency medical care unit with modern medical equipment.
+Moreover, Gazprom Neft Badra B.V. provided modern computer equipment to the schools of the city, financed the renovation of the town medical clinic in Badra and supplied an emergency medical care unit with modern medical equipment.
 Also, the renovation and construction of power grids in Badra was financed in 2013.

 For the town of Badra the oil field is, in fact, a local economic mainstay, as almost 30% of its residents work at the production field.
 The company is conducting a program of the retraining of Iraqi professionals to work in the field.
 Selection is made on a competitive basis.
 Prospective employees undergo a special 2-year profession and language training program.
-Today, more than 90 Iraqis have already been employed at the field.
+Today, more than 1000 Iraqis have already been employed at the field.

-Gazprom Neft launched the project from the initial stage and in a short period of time was able to complete work necessary for the commencement of commercial production at one of the most challenging fields in Iraq.
-International experience gained in Badra will be extremely useful for future international projects of Gazprom Neft.

-Acquisition of interest in the Garmian (40%) and Shakal (80%) projects in Kurdistan region in 2012.
-In 2013, the company entered the Halabja project (80% share) with reserves of 90 million tonnes of oil.
+Gazprom Neft acquired participating interests in the Garmian (40%) and Shakal (80%) blocks in Kurdistan region in 2012 through a Dutch-based subsidiary Gazprom Neft Middle East B.V. (re-named into Garmian Petroleum B.V. on 6 June 2026).
+In 2013, Gazprom Neft Middle East entered the Halabja project (80% share).
+The company later withdrew from the Shakal and Halabja projects after exploration did not confirm availability of commercially viable hydrocarbon reserves.
+Garmian Petroleum B.V., following a corporate restructuring completed in 2025, is no longer part of PJSC Gazprom Neft’s corporate perimeter.
+As of 2026, Garmian Petroleum B.V. is owned by West Asia LLC, a company within PJSC Gazprom’s corporate structure.